ppi/foursquare-tutorial-module/README.md

-#Mashing up FourSquare and Google Maps with GeoLocation and APC#
+#Tutorial: GeoLocation with FourSquare and Google Maps#

 ## Module Name: FourSquareModule ##
 ================